 On January 1, 2019, James L. Janik became Executive Chairman of the Company.
 Also on January 1, 2019, Robert McCormick became President and Chief Executive Officer of the Company and a member of the Company's Board of Directors.
+Mr. Janik has announced his intention to retire as an executive officer of our Company as of April 28, 2020, immediately following the Company's annual meeting of shareholders.

-Our executive officers as of February 26, 2019 were as follows:
+Our executive officers as of February 25, 2020 were as follows:

-Name Age Position Robert McCormick 58 President and Chief Executive Officer James Janik 62 Executive Chairman Sarah Lauber 47 Chief Financial Officer & Secretary Keith Hagelin 58 President, Commercial Snow & Ice Jonathon Sievert 43 President, Municipal Snow & Ice Andrew Dejana 58 President, Dejana Truck & Utility Equipment
+Name Age Position Robert McCormick 59 President and Chief Executive Officer James Janik 63 Executive Chairman Sarah Lauber 48 Chief Financial Officer & Secretary Keith Hagelin 59 President, Commercial Snow & Ice Jonathon Sievert 44 President, Work Truck Solutions